curityio/oauth-mobile-web-sso/README.md

 | OAuth Agent | https://c7b9-2-26-158-168.eu.ngrok.io/oauth-agent |
 | Curity Identity Server Runtime URL | https://c7b9-2-26-158-168.eu.ngrok.io |

-The Curity Identity Server Admin URL is available at `https://localhost:6749/admin`.\
+The Curity Identity Server Admin UI is available at `https://localhost:6749/admin`.\
-Sign into the Admin UI with credentials `admin / Password1` to understand the OAuth settings.
+Sign in with credentials `admin / Password1` to inspect the OAuth configuration.

 ## Application Flow

-Run the IOS app from Xcode, and an unauthenticated view will be shown:
+Run the mobile client from Android Studio or Xcode, and an unauthenticated view will be shown:

 | Android | iOS |
 | ------- | --- |